snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 - Pressure setpoints: Target pressures for each phase of the cycle

 ## Electrical Schematic
+The block diagrams provide an overview of the control and power infrastructure and identifies all devices and subsystems that need electrical power, control signals, or monitoring.
+These include:
+- Mass Flow Controllers (MFCs) for precise gas delivery
+- Solenoid and injection valves for sharp, programmable gas pulses
+- Two furnaces (1300°C and 21100°C tube furnaces) for precursor vaporization and deposition
+- Pressure and temperature sensors for real-time monitoring
+- Vacuum pump and heat sources
+- Microcontroller (Arduino) and Ion Gauge Controller (IGC100) for automation and feedback

 Components Requiring Electrical Control or Connection
 <img width="700" alt="image" src="https://github.com/user-attachments/assets/dc3a087c-e022-42e9-b54e-204697789d07" />

 Block Diagram

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/6aeec247-d932-4730-a84f-2f59a9551f14" />

+This diagram organizes these components into logical power and control “buses”:
+- 120V AC Bus: Supplies high-power devices (furnaces, vacuum pump, heat source)
+- 24V DC Bus: Powers solenoid valves, MFCs, and certain sensors/actuators
+- 5V DC Bus: Feeds microcontrollers and low-voltage sensors

+The diagram visually clarifies how each device connects to its respective power supply.
+The schematic ensures that all electrical requirements are mapped out before construction, highlighting the need for multiple, isolated power supplies to safely operate both high-power and sensitive control electronics ( helps identify potential overloads, grounding issues, or points of failure).